jg75/dfsmpy/README.md

 ##### Initial Context

-A dictionary, which can be used to share information between states and updated during state transitions.
-Note that this is optional and won't raise a KeyError if it's not a member of `blueprint`.
+An optional dictionary, which can be used to share information between states and updated during state transitions.

 ##### Alphabet